luc-vocab/gc/README.md

 Grind Control Device
 ====================

+<b>Disclaimer: use this design, or any of the parts at your own risk.</b>

 This device attemps to prevent night-time bruxism.
 It works by detecting muscle activation on the temporalis muscle and will emit an audio signal to wake the user up if bruxism is detected.